 Understanding the symptoms of trigeminal neuralgia is crucial, as it can help with early diagnosis and effective treatment.

-It is important for patients and their loved ones to be aware of the condition, seek proper medical attention, and find ways to manage the pain so they can return to their daily routines.
+Patients and their loved ones need to be aware of the condition, seek proper medical attention, and find ways to manage the pain so they can return to their daily routines.